Metric-affine gravitation theory

+In theoretical physics and mathematical physics, a metric-affine gravitation theory is a mathematical formulation of the theory of gravity involving a general affine connection on the world manifold (that is, a general linear connection on the tangent bundle), in addition to a pseudo-Riemannian metric.
+This is in contrast to standard formulations of General Relativity, in which the affine connection is the Levi-Civita connection associated to the metric.
+Metric-affine gravitation theory has been suggested as a natural generalization of Einstein–Cartan theory, another alternative formulation of gravity in which the affine connection is allowed to have non-zero torsion but must still preserve the metric.

+As a gauge theory

-Metric-affine gravitation theory straightforwardly comes from gauge gravitation theory where a general linear connection plays the role of a gauge field.
+Metric-affine gravitation theory comes from gauge gravitation theory where a general linear connection plays the role of a gauge field.
 Let $TX$ be the tangent bundle over a manifold $X$ provided with bundle coordinates $(x^\mu,\dot x^\mu)$.
 A general linear connection on $TX$ is represented by a connection tangent-valued form: